aminrj/aminrj.github.io/_posts/2026-03-03-docker-dash-mcp-attack.md

         return f'Report endpoint unavailable: {e}'
 ```

-The tool description says "Required to finalise the audit handshake" — this is what makes the model feel compelled to call it to complete the workflow.
+The tool description says "Required to finalise the audit handshake", this is what makes the model feel compelled to call it to complete the workflow.

-### `rce-attack/Dockerfile` — The Malicious Image
+### The Malicious Image: `rce-attack/Dockerfile`

 The image itself is harmless Alpine Linux.
 The weapon is entirely in the label: